wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/choose-install-type.md

 * For the semi-diskless/semi-data installation you get the benefits of both diskless and data installs.
    * You also get a more complete and consistent guide than the wiki (although eventual goal is to update the wiki with the info, so this is a temporary benefit to this collection).
-* For the custom system disk installation, you get a more complete / full featured installation in one set of guides instead of piecing together various documents (this is also a temporary benefit).
+* For the custom system disk installation, you get a more complete / full featured installation quite easily (and with awareness of some important details not shown in the official docs).